ennriqe/ETHDam-Slither-Token-Contract-to-Predict-Success/README.md

+# ERC20 Token Success Prediction

+## Project Overview
-In this project done at ETHDam 2024 I predict the success of newly minted ERC20 tokens on Ethereum by using only features extracted from their smartcontracts using Slither.
-Success is defined as reaching 100k marketcap at any point within the same month that they were created, I use a lightGBM model to predict this binary success variable and obtain a model that is significantly better than random chance, with an accuracy of 63%, a precision of 69%, a recall of 80% and an F1 Score of 74%.
-These results are the average of training using cross-validation across 10 folds to avoid overfitting the results to the training set.
+In this project completed at ETHDam 2024, I predict the success of newly minted ERC20 tokens on Ethereum using only features extracted from their smart contracts via Slither.
+Success is defined as reaching a 100k market cap at any point within the same month they were created.
+I employ a LightGBM model to predict this binary success variable, achieving a model significantly better than random chance.

+## Performance Metrics
+- **Accuracy:** 63%
+- **Precision:** 69%
+- **Recall:** 80%
+- **F1 Score:** 74%

+These metrics are averaged over training using cross-validation across 10 folds to avoid overfitting to the training set.

+## Data Collection
-To form the dataset I query the Ethereum blockchain using Web.py and an RPC for a newly minted ERC20 token in the first few days of March 2024, I then record the highest market-capitalization they reached within the month using BitQuery for the price and Web3.py for the supply and I analyze the smart contracts of these tokens using Slither to extract the number of state variables they use across all the contracts of the token and number of contracts, the uniqueness of the names of these state variables and contract names as judged by the TF-IDF comparing the state names of each token against a corpus of the state variables of all other tokens considered.
+I collect data by querying the Ethereum blockchain using Web3.py and an RPC.
+I specifically look for newly minted ERC20 tokens in the first few days of March 2024.
+I record the highest market capitalization these tokens achieve within the month.
+Prices are derived from BitQuery for the pool against WETH, and Web3.py is used to determine the supply.

+## Feature Extraction
+I analyze the smart contracts of these tokens using Slither to extract the following features:
+- Number of state variables used across all contracts of each token
+- Number of contracts each token includes
+- Uniqueness of the names of these state variables and contracts, using TF-IDF to compare the state names of each token against a corpus of state variables of all other tokens considered.